About me

 🫁 Deep learning technologies to process cardiopulmonary exercise test data

-🚴 Study cornering strategies in road cycling
+🚴 Studying cornering strategies in road cycling

 My philosophy